react-native-webrtc/react-native-callkeep/README.md

 # Usage with Expo

 To use this library with Expo, you will need to create a development build.
-Expo does not support running native modules directly.
+Expo Go does not support custom native modules.
 For information on how to create and run a development build, visit: [Create a development build - Expo Documentation](https://docs.expo.dev/develop/development-builds/create-a-build/).
 You can use and test this library with a development build installed on your physical device (iOS and Android).

 # Constants